adansons/base/README.md

 ## Product Concept
 - Adansons Base is a data management tool that organizes metadata of unstructured data and creates and organizes datasets.
-- It makes dataset creation more effective and helps find essential insights from training results and improves AI performance.
+- It makes dataset creation more effective, helps find essential insights from training results, and improves AI performance.

 More detail
 ↓↓↓